Archaeological reconstruction in situ has been a hot item over the years. Spring 2011, a conference was devoted to this, in Calafell, Catalonia.

 And with that, I think, we come to the essence: all reconstructions, be it in or ex situ, should be open to scrutiny, and the original finds and interpretations should be clearly presented.
 But I categorically oppose any excavation just to allow a reconstruction to be built.

-A view of Gary Ball (UK)www.tymawrhall.com) which has been restored (after excavation of the floor layers/surveys etc.) in situ in the original location the medieval builders chose.
+I agree that the preservation of the archaeological material is an important factor, but think that reconstruction within the 'historic landscape' is just as important.
+We manage a site where an extant, above ground monument (www.tymawrhall.com) which has been restored (after excavation of the floor layers/surveys etc.) in situ in the original location the medieval builders chose.
 This has preserved the relationship of this building to the landscape, it being built gable end on to a large hill, a particular form of medieval building practice characterised in the area of mid Wales.

 You may be interested to know that this medieval hall house was restored in situ after 20 years of discussion regarding its fate, options included: